bird-house/flyingpigeon/docs/source/dev_guide.rst

 Bump a new version
 ------------------

+For new versions of subversions see the birdhouse_guideline_ for orientation:

 Make a new version of Flyingpigeon in the following steps:

 * Make sure everything is commit to GitHub.